 The study achieved the following objectives; to examine the achievements of UWESO towards the welfare of orphans in Uganda, to recommend policies to improve on UWESO operations in Uganda, to examine the challenges faced by UWESO as an NGO in Uganda.
-The researcher adopted the case study research design and correlation study design which explored the challenges faced by UWESO toward the welfare of orphans.
+The researcher adopted the case study research design and correlation study design which explored the enallenges faced by UWESO toward the welfare of orphans.

-Data was collected from a sample of 50respondents in using self administered questionnaires and was later analyzed using Pearson correlation coefficient (r).
-The findings revealed challenges theed by UWESO had a positive and significantly related to welfare of orphans (P=0.000<0.01, r=375) the study concluded that majority of the respondents agreed that UWESO had registered many achievements in education, health, women empowerment, HIV AIDS sensitization
+Data was collected from a sample of 50respondents in using self-administered questionnaires and was later analyzed using Pearson correlation coefficient (r).
+The findings revealed challenges theed by UWESO had a positive and significantly related to welfare of orphans :P=0.000<0.01, r=375) the study concluded that majority of the respondents agreed that UWESO had registered many achievements in education, health, women empowerment, HIV AIDS pentitization m conclusion UWESO has played an important role since its creation 29 years back in Uganda rowards the support of orphans after the civil war of 1981-1986 and the effects of HIV-AIDS.
+WESO has improved on the orphans shelter through providing decent shelter, protected expansis against child abuse and exploitation, rehabilitated orphans who have been on the screets of me towns it has participated in the skilling of the orphans through vocational training, the organization has improved on the health of the orphans through free health services and its has participated in the fight against HIV AIDS among the orphans.

-Additionally the findings showed that UWESO was faced with many challenges like poverty, disease, gender imbalance, child abuse and poor health, high illiteracy rates and high HIV AIDS prevalence.
-Basing on the findings, it was recommended that UWESO should provide rocational training, provide micro-credit, women empowerment and promote girl child education.
+Availtionally the findings showed that UWESO was faced with many challenges like poverty, disease, gender imbalance, child abuse and poor health, high illiteracy rates and high HIV AIDS prevalence.
+Basing on the findings, it was recommended that UWESO should provide accational training, provide micro-credit, women empowerment and promote girl child education.
 Furthermore able to act on ones goals;

-The findings show that there are a wide range of challenges faced by UWESO including discrimination, low social status, and lack of economic self sufficiency and greater risk of HIV/AIDS infection.
+The findings show that there are a wide range of challenges faced by UWESO including discrimination, low social status, and lack of economic self sufficiency and greater risk of ATO/ATOS infection.
 In Uganda as in many African countries, gender discrimination means that women must submit to an overall lower social status than men.